-Mirko Naramcic: Teenager charged with Richmond murder
+Mirko Naramcic: Man charged with Richmond murder

 - Published

-An 18-year-old man has been charged with the murder of a man in Richmond who took himself to A&E with injuries.
+An 18-year-old man has been charged with the murder of a man in Richmond who took himself to A&E with fatal stab injuries.

-Leone Davies, from Rosslyn Road in Twickenham, was also charged with possession of an offensive weapon.
+Leone Davies, from Rosslyn Road, Twickenham, was also charged with possession of an offensive weapon.

 Mirko Naramic, 31, died in hospital on 17 March from a stab wound, a post-mortem examination found.

-Mr Davies, one of five arrested in connection with the death, appeared at Highbury Magistrates' Court and was remanded in custody.
+Mr Davies, one of five arrested over the death, was remanded in custody at Highbury Magistrates' Court.

 The other four - a 17-year-old girl, a 52-year-old woman and two men aged 19 and 20 - have been released on bail under investigation for assisting an offender.